gligneul/FastLua/README.md

 ## Benchmarks

 There is also a benchmark suite.
-Type `runbenchmarks.sh` to run int.
+Type `runbenchmarks.sh` to run it.